 Our well-established and highly successful post-16 partnership with Beaumont and Sandringham Schools provides sixth form students with access to an unparalleled range of courses and subject expertise.
 In addition, a range of Extended Projects (EPQs) are offered in Year 12.

-Students study the following National Curriculum subjects at Verulam.
-Our Curriculum Schematic is outlined below:
+Students study the following National Curriculum Subjects at Verulam

 - We offer a broad and balanced curriculum.
-All of our students take GCSE English Language, GCSE English Literature, GCSE RE, GCSE Mathematics and (for most students) GCSE French or Spanish.
-We allow our students three option choices in their GCSEs.
+All of our students take GCSE English Language, GCSE English Literature, GCSE Mathematics.
+We allow our students four option choices in their GCSEs.

-- The vast majority of our students will choose highly academic subjects which will qualify them to meet the standards required for the English Baccalaureate (EBacc), a measure that has been identified to ensure students are prepared for academic careers.
-We do not believe that this route is suitable for all our students.
-Some students will choose two options and they are given additional time to improve their literacy and/or numeracy skills which will help them to access the full curriculum.
+- A number of our students will choose highly academic subjects which will qualify them to meet the standards required for the English Baccalaureate (EBacc), a measure that has been identified to ensure students are prepared for academic careers.
+We do not believe that this route is suitable for all our students and allow pupils to choose the subjects that they are passionate about, rather than forcing them into set pathways.

 - We offer the following subjects as an additional GCSE option choice in year 9: History, Geography, French, Spanish, Religious Education, Design & Technology, Food, Art, Computer Science, Drama, Business & Economics, Media Studies, Music, Physical Education.

-- All pupils have a period of PSHE/RSE each week.
+- All pupils have one period of PSHE/RSE and a period of Citizenship per fortnight (on alternate weeks).

-- At A Level we offer a board and balanced curriculum.
-We offer the following subjects: Art, Art – Photography, Biology, Business BTEC, Chemistry, Creative Digital Media Production BTEC , Product Design, Economics, English Literature, Geography, History, Maths, Further Maths, Physics, Psychology, RE/Philosophy & Ethics, Sociology, Sport BTEC, Law, as well as a range of Extended Projects (EPQs)
+- In the Sixth Form we offer a board and balanced curriculum.
+We offer the following subjects at A Level: Art, Art – Photography, Biology, Chemistry, Computer Science, Product Design, Economics, English Literature, Geography, History, Maths, Further Maths, Physics, Psychology, RE, Sociology, Law, Physical Education, Government and Politics.
+We also offer the following BTECs: Business, Creative Digital Media Production, Sport, as well as a range of Extended Projects (EPQs)

 - We offer the ‘Engaging Minds’ programme of academic lectures at A Level designed to enable students to broaden their experience and understanding of various aspects of contemporary culture.